YangLabHKUST/VGrow-Pg/README.md

   * NVIDIA driver 410.93 , CUDA V10.0.130, RTX 2080 Ti

 ## Results
-We train VGrow-Pg model based on different f-divergence such as KL-divergence, JS-divergence, Jef-divergence and our new porposed LogD-divergence.
+We train VGrow-Pg model based on different f-divergence such as KL-divergence, JS-divergence, Jeffreys-divergence and our new proposed logD-divergence.
 Here we only show the complete process of progressive growing based on KL-divergence.

 <table align='center'>
 <tr align='center'>